ZEBAS204/moz-safari-toolbar/README.md

   > - On page unload, compress down all buffers using a worker.
   > - On page load, use the behavior of *step 1* while decompressing the cache.
   > - On page close, clear the cache.
+  >
+  > **Note:** compressed cache will probably use [BlurHash Algorithm](https://github.com/woltapp/blurhash/blob/master/Algorithm.md) and the most expensive calculations should be migrated to WebAssembly and accessed through a shared worker.

 ---